ArneBachmann/sos/README.md

 ## FAQ ##
 > Q: I don't want to risk data loss in case SOS has some undiscovered bugs.
 What can I do?
 >
-> A: Configure SOS to store all versioned files as plain file copies instead of compressed artifacts: `sos config set compress off` before going offline should do the trick.
-All offline repositories created after that will simply copy files when branching and/or versioning: note, however, that the filenames will be hashed and stored in the metadata file instead (which is human-readable, thankfully).
+> A: Configure SOS to store all versioned files as plain file copies instead of compressed artifacts: `sos offline --plain` for one repository only, or `sos config set compress off` to define a user-preset before going offline.
+Plain repositories simply copy files when branching and/or versioning; note, however, that filenames will be hashed and stored in the metadata file instead (which is human-readable, thankfully).

 ## Hints and Tipps ##